Stamptax/web-translator/README.md

 3. Click on `This Firefox` and then click on `Load Temporary Add-on`.
 4. Select the `Web-Translator.xpi` file.

-**Note:** This is a temporary extension and only for Firefox (I am too lazy to get it certified by Mozilla).
+**Note:** This is a temporary extension and only for Firefox (I am too lazy to get it certified by Mozilla since it's only used by me).

 ### Usage